Egypt: Temples, Pyramids, the Nile and More

 Scuba/Snorkel Trip

-This day we went on a scuba & snorkel trip.
-We were able to book this the day before also, right from our hotel.
+This day I went on a discovery scuba trip.
+I was able to book this the day before also, right from the hotel.
 The Aquarius Diving Co had an office at the Marriott so that was pretty convenient.
-They also had all the equipment there, like wetsuits, fins, goggles, scuba tanks etc … all we had to do the morning of was show up.
+They also had all the equipment there, like wetsuits, fins, goggles, scuba tanks etc … all I had to do the morning of was show up.
 The tour lasted all day, with one long dive and one shorter dive.
-Sam scuba’d & I only snorkeled.
-The underwater landscape in the Red Sea is truly remarkable – so many beautiful & colorful fish every which way you look … and we even saw Dory & Nemo (what up guys!).
+The underwater landscape in the Red Sea is truly remarkable – so many beautiful & colorful fish every which way you look … and I even saw Dory & Nemo (what up guys!).

 54717F61-EF13-4991-8221-A372AC166C81